amadeusprotocol/rs_node/README.md

 This initiative aims to create a Rust implementation of the [Amadeus Node](https://github.com/amadeus-robot/node.git).

-- [core (ama_core)](./core/README.md): Core library, needed by every project in Amadeus ecosystem
+- [amadeus-node](./amadeus-node/): Core library with networking protocol and consensus logic
+- [amadeus-utils](./amadeus-utils/): Utility library with cryptography, serialization, and data persistence
+- [amadeus-runtime](./amadeus-runtime/): Consensus library with WASM execution and BIC contracts
-- [client](./client/README.md): The library with examples of using the core library (cli, node, etc.)
+- [client](./client/): Client library with binaries (cli, node, etc.)
-- [http](./http/README.md): Web dashboard of the Amadeus Node, by default runs on port 3000
+- [http](./http/): Web dashboard of the Amadeus Node, by default runs on port 3000

 ## Prerequisites